General Academic Policies and Procedures

 Grade Point Average Computation

 The grade point average is a measure of the student's overall academic performance and is used in the determination of academic standing, rank in class, eligibility for graduation, program eligibility, and honors.
-To compute grade point averages, grade points are assigned to letter grades as follows: to the grade "A," 4 points; to "B," 3 points; to "C," 2 points; to "D," 1 point, and to "F," "I," "S," "U," "NG," "Q," "W," 0 points.
+To compute grade point averages, grade points are assigned to letter grades as follows: to the grade "A," 4 points; to "B," 3 points; to "C," 2 points; to "D," 1 point, and to "F," "I," "S," "U," "Q," "W," 0 points.
 The number of grade points earned in a course is obtained by multiplying the number of semester credit hours by the number of points assigned to the grade made in the course.
 The grade point average is calculated by dividing the total number of grade points earned by the total number of semester hours attempted in courses for which the grades "A," "B," "C," "D," and "F" are assigned.
-Thus, for grades, "I," "S," "U," "NG," "W," and "Q," neither semester hours nor grade points are used in the computation of the grade point average.
+Thus, for grades, "I," "S," "U," "W," and "Q," neither semester hours nor grade points are used in the computation of the grade point average.
 Hours attempted include all work taken, whether passed, failed, or repeated.
 Courses in which a grade of "S" or "U" is assigned are used in calculating a student's semester hour load and to determine full-time/part-time status but are not included in the grade point average.

 21. Academic Records and Transcripts

 Academic records are in the permanent custody of the Records Office.
 Transcripts of academic records may be secured by an individual student personally or will be released on the student's written authorization.
-For further information on how to request a transcript, visit our website.
+For further information on how to request a transcript, visit the Transcript website.
 College transcripts on file from other colleges will not be duplicated by Lamar University's Records Office.
 Students who owe debts to the university or who have not met entrance requirements may have their official transcripts withheld until the debt is paid or credentials are furnished.
 Chapter 675, Acts of the 61st Legislature, 1969 Regular Session, provides that "no person may buy, sell, create, duplicate, alter, give or obtain a diploma, certificate, academic record, certificate of enrollment or other instrument which purports to signify merit, or achievement conferred by an institution of education in this state with the intent to use fraudulently such document or to allow the fraudulent use of such document.
 A person who violates this Act or who aids another in violating this Act is guilty of a misdemeanor and upon conviction, is punishable by a fine of not more than $1,000 and/or confinement in the county jail for a period not to exceed one year."

 22. Final Grades